Our Core Philosophies

 Laura Gilman, PFP, MBA, CFP® — Co-Founder and Managing Partner

-Gayle Fuhr — Director of Client Service and Compliance
+Gayle Fuhr — Director of Compliance and Client Services

 Nick Nejad, CFA® — Director of Investment Research